matheuspleal/node-js-boilerplate/README.md

 - [Insomnia](https://insomnia.rest/) - 9.2.0

 ### Env Variables
-For security reasons, the .env file is not versioned, meaning it is not sent to the GitHub repository.
+For security reasons, the `.env` file is not versioned, meaning it is not sent to the GitHub repository.

-So you can copy and paste the .env.example file and rename it to .env.
+So you can copy and paste the `.env.example` file and rename it to `.env`.
 Then, you need to configure the environment variables.

+You must also setup a `.env.test` to run the tests.

 All variables can be configured according to your preferences.